-On December 14, 2018, the Water System entered into an Amended and Restated Revolving Credit Agreement (Amended RCA) and the related Amended and Restated Fee and Interest Rate Agreement with Wells Fargo Bank, National Association with a \$300 million commitment and the option to request additional commitment, as needed, up to a total commitment of \$500 million.
-The Department can request loans for Water System improvements, Power System improvements, and/or such other lawful purposes of the Department.
-The interest charge for tax-exempt loans is based on SIFMA plus a spread of 0.50% or 75% of one-month LIBOR plus a spread of 0.45%.
-The interest charge for taxable loans is based on one-month LIBOR plus a spread of 0.45%.
-The Amended RCA expires in December 2023.
-As of June 30, 2022 and 2021, the Water System has no obligations outstanding under the Amended RCA.
+On May 25, 2023, the Water System entered into a Second Amended and Restated Revolving Credit Agreement (Second Amended RCA) and the related Second Amended and Restated Fee and Interest Rate Agreement with Wells Fargo Bank, National Association with a \$300 million commitment and the option to request additional commitment, as needed, up to a total commitment of \$500 million.
+LADWP can request loans for Water System improvements, Power System improvements, and/or such other lawful purposes of LADWP.
+The interest charge for tax-exempt loans is based on daily Secured Overnight Financing Rate (SOFR) plus a spread of 0.39%.
+The interest charge for taxable loans is based on daily SOFR plus a spread of 0.47%.
+The Second Amended RCA expires in May 2026.
+As of June 30, 2023 and 2022, the Water System has \$100 million and \$0, respectively, outstanding under the Second Amended RCA.